This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 As of May 1, 2021, cosmetic companies can also export and sell their ordinary or general cosmetics in China without animal testing only if they meet a set of preconditions first.
 However, meeting these conditions has proven difficult, and it’s still unclear what exactly is accepted according to the new regulations.
 So there’s no word yet of any company that has successfully done so.

-Because AHAVA decided to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why most cosmetics brands selling in mainland China cannot be considered cruelty-free in 2021.
+Because AHAVA has decided to sell in mainland China stores, they must consent and pay to have their products tested on animals.
+That’s why most cosmetics brands selling in mainland China cannot be considered cruelty-free in 2022.

 Although AHAVA may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.

 For those reasons, we would not consider AHAVA to be cruelty-free by our standards.

 Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
 Unfortunately, AHAVA refuses to do the same and therefore cannot be considered cruelty-free.